-A 2-wire serial control interface (I^2C) is provided.
-Up to two AD9985 devices may be connected to the 2-wire serial interface, with each device having a unique address.
+A 2-wire serial interface control interface is provided.
+Up to two AD9883A devices may be connected to the 2-wire serial interface, with each device having a unique address.

 The 2-wire serial interface comprises a clock (SCL) and a bidirectional data (SDA) pin.
 The analog flat panel interface acts as a slave for receiving and transmitting data over the serial interface.
 When the serial interface is not active, the logic levels on SCL and SDA are pulled high by external pull-up resistors.